Walking Tours of Oxford

 2. To ensure we can run free public events throughout the year.

-We charge an individual fee for tours, but we also run many free events during the year with partner institutions - such as the Ashmolean museum - and with the local community.
+We charge an individual fee for tours, but we also run many free events during the year with partner institutions - such as the Oxford museums, or the Festival of Ideas - and with the local community.

 3. To ensure we are sustainable and have a lasting impact.

 It takes a lot of time to do the research for our content and create our partnerships.
 This enables us to grow in quality and impact.
-The project must be self-sustaining to ensure it doesn’t disappear from the Oxford landscape.
+The project must be self-sustaining to ensure it does not disappear from the Oxford landscape.

 Your support helps us to continue working hard